abhiverse01/the-coders-handbook/docker - 101/docker.md

 ### 2. **Why Use Docker?**

 - **Consistency**: Docker guarantees that your application works the same everywhere.
-- **Isolation**: Each app runs in its own container, without interfering with others.
+- **Isolation**: Each app runs in its container, without interfering with others.
 - **Scalability**: Containers are lightweight and can be easily scaled to handle more work.
 - **Simplicity**: Docker makes deploying apps faster and easier by standardizing the environment.